howset/minishell/README.md

 sudo apt-get install pkg-config
 ```

-### 27.11.2024
-- Lexer: add equal/assignment
-- Continue the parser code, make it suitable for the token inputs (not an array, but linked list).
-- read! read! read!

 ### 3.12.2024
 - Reem successfully finished the parser, only have to conform to norm now
 	- input: rename the func `parse` to `parser`, uniform with `lexer`